dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/02-Design/02-VLAN-and-IP-Addressing-Design.md

 ## 📌 Overview

 This document defines the VLAN and IP addressing design for **Oak Town Corporate Services**.
+Since I am building this project virtually using Hyper-V.